Do you leave tasks to the last minute?

 Reward yourself for getting through parts of the project rather than waiting until the whole thing is over.

 Which of these is NOT a strategy for overcoming procrastination?

 Other Procrastination Hacks

-Published in 1942, it suggests that work expands to fill the time available for completion.
-Some people create artificial deadlines to decrease delay in motivation, thus decreasing the likelihood of procrastination.
+Published in 1942, it suggests that "work expands to fill the time available for completion."
+Some people create artificial deadlines to decrease delays in motivation, thus decreasing the likelihood of procrastination.

 Other people use this principle to take charge and force productivity.
 The image below illustrates the initial high effort required in any change, where powerful feedback and growth can happen.